kapouer/domt/README.md

   name: the last name of the path before this filter was called,
   scope: the root object being accessed by path,
   filters: the available filters,
-  head: the script node bounding the start of the list,
+  head: the comment node bounding the start of the list,
-  tail: the script node bounding the end of the list
+  tail: the comment node bounding the end of the list }
-}

 A block filter can control how context.node is going to be inserted: